joeworkman/mac-setup-tool/README.md

 #### gems.txt

 This file contains all of the ruby gems that you want to install.

+#### composer.txt

+This file contains all of the PHP composer packages that you want to install.

+#### vscode.txt

+This file contains all of the VS Code Extensions that you want to install.

 #### mas.txt

 This file contains a list of all App Store apps that you would like to install by default.
 In order for this to work, the script will need you MAS login credentials.

 You can provide these credentials inside of the following file: `~/.mas`

 With the following format: `email@mac.com:password`